NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 +++++++++++++++++++++++++++++++

 Each version of CUDA Quantum is compatible only with a specific cuQuantum version.
-At present this is version 23.10.
+As of CUDA Quantum 0.6, this is version 23.10.
 Newer versions of cuQuantum (if they exist) might be compatible but have not been tested.

 Make sure the environment variable `CUDA_ARCH_FOLDER` is set to either `x86_64`